fallahn/sfml-tmxloader/README.md

-Note that the constructor takes a path to the directory containing the map files as a parameter (with or without the trailing '/') so that you only need pass the map name to MapLoader::Load().
-Currently all map files (tmx, tsx, images etc) must be in the directory passed to the constructor.
+Note that the constructor takes a path to the directory containing the map files as a parameter (with or without the trailing '/') so that you only need pass the map name to MapLoader::Load().If you have images and/or tileset data in another directory you may add it with:

+    ml.AddSearchPath(path);

+*before* attempting to load the map file.

 New maps can be loaded simply by calling the load function again, existing maps will be automatically unloaded.
 MapLoader::Load() also returns true on success and false on failure, to aid running the function